Last updated: December 1, 2017

 Welcome to the homepage of Stephen Dunn!

-I'm presently a Senior Engineer at XMOS, where I work on state-of-the-art signal processing algorithms with Kevin Short.
-Previously, I was a software enginner at Setem Technologies and a computer science graduate student at the University of New Hampshire, where I researched motion planning and heuristic search with the UNH AI Group under advisor Wheeler Ruml.
+I'm presently a Senior Engineer at Amazon, where I work on Alexa.
+Previously, I worked at XMOS on state-of-the-art signal processing algorithms with Kevin Short, was a software enginner at Setem Technologies, and was a computer science graduate student at the University of New Hampshire, where I researched motion planning and heuristic search with the UNH AI Group under advisor Wheeler Ruml.
 I hold a B.S. in genetics from the same institution.
-I'm generally interested in NP-completeness and understanding mathematics through visualization and geometrical approaches.
+I'm interested in NP-completeness and understanding mathematics through visualization and geometrical approaches.

 In 2014 I withdrew from academia due to a combination of health issues (resolved) and financial deficiencies (unresolved).
 For 7+ years at UNH I tutored, TA'ed, and lead study groups for students taking Intro. to Computer Science I/II, Data Structures, Machine Organization and Assembly Language Programming, Introduction to Scientific Programming, Data Structures, Intro. to Applications Programming with Visual Basic, Intro,. to Physics I/II, Intro. to Genetics, Intro to Biology I/II (with Phi Sigma), and was occasionally paid for it, too.
 I may have been your math, physics, chemistry, or biology tutor through Allison Neal of New England Tutors.
 For a brief time prior to grad school, I authored a general science column for TNH and served on the editorial board for Inquiry research journal.
 In 2011, I received and completed a SURF grant pursuing bioinformatics related to proto-oncogene SRC-1 under geneticist John Collins, with copious advising from Kelley Thomas and Dan Bergeron, and the motivating coursework and encouragment of biochemist Andy Lidano.
 I enthusiastically recommend UNH's science programs (and UNH) to prospective students, considering CEPS to be generally under-ranked.
 Perhaps NH politicians will consider restoring some of their massive funding cuts to public education and alleviate the corresponding tuition hikes that have cost unknown quantities of students their education—especially given recent and ongoing success within Kingsbury Hall alone, in addition to increased CS program enrollment.